artyom/post-pr-comment/README.md

       variables-file: vars.json
 ```

-When you use it this way, on each run GitHub runner will rebuild an image before running it, which may take a while.

-### Referencing a published image
+Alternatively, you [reference use a published docker image][uses-doc] directly:

 ```yaml
 steps: